pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

     nslookup r2d2.pitchblack408.lab 192.168.4.141

-If it returns `Server:  UnKnown` but returns the ip address you are fine.
+If you tried from a windows machines it returns `Server:  UnKnown` but if it returns the ip address you are fine.

 # Add dns to Devices
 The dns server is working, but the other computers will not know about it automatically.